Mistletoe Viscum album

 Found across the UK, however its heartland is in the English / Welsh border counties and Somerset.
 Despite this, all is not well.
 The loss of traditional apple orchards has hit mistletoe hard and the work of birds such as the Mistle Thrush in smearing seeds on new branches may not be enough to counteract this decline.

-Orchard trees and others, especially lime and poplar.
+It can be found hanging in broadleaf trees, orchard trees and others, especially lime and poplar.

 Best time to see